 |60-Day Provisional||$15.00||Background check conducted by the Police Department.

 Must also apply for 2-year license; this license serves as a provisional until such time as Council approves the 2-year.

 |14-Day Temporary||$20.00||Issued only to beverage operators employed by, or donating services to, non-profit corporations.

 Background check conducted by the Police Department.

-Limit of one license per calendar year.
+Limit of two (2) 14-day licenses per calendar year.

 Fees can be paid by cash, check payable to City Treasurer or credit with a convenience fee.

 When is a beverage operator’s license required?

 Any person 18 years of age or older who is serving, selling or dispensing alcohol beverages must obtain an operator’s license, unless under the immediate supervision of a person with an operator’s license or agent of the licensed establishment.
 “Immediate supervision” means the operator or agent must be able to, at all times, see and hear the activities of those persons serving alcohol beverages.